hoangnguyen2382/ESM-GovTech/README.md

 #### System Overview
-The project is to implement Employment Salary Management Rest API system using Spring Boot.
+The project is to implement Employee Salary Management Rest API system using Spring Boot.
 These are frameworks and tools used in this application
 - **SpringBoot-Starter Web**: Rest API
 - **SpringBoot-Starter Data JPA**: Data repository
 - **Spring Validation**: Validation